SPD Course Review

 The course had two main projects.
 The first one at the half-way mark was to implement a simple Space Invaders game.
 The second one was at the end of the course which was to implement a course scheduling algorithm.

 For TA Solver, in the starter file, there’s actually another problem before the TA Solver.
 It was straightforward if you did the practice problems and problem bank problems of that week.
 Now, the TA Solver seemed daunting at first.
 But I used the 5 step function design recipe to get the ball rolling.
 With step 3, I identified the multiple templates this problem looked like it would use.
 I built out the solution in iterations.
 Helper functions came up, and I wrote them along with their signature and purposes.
 I spent a lot of time up front thinking about the solution, how it would work, what the code would need to do, etc. Then I started coding.
-It actually didn’t take me long to solve this once I had the right templates.
+It actually didn’t take me long to solve this once I had the right templates and the right ideas in mind.

 If you work out those examples by hand, then you can use that knowledge to implement step 4.
 The course does mention to do the examples first, to make the following steps easier.
 In the examples from the video walkthroughs, the instructor does elaborate or expand out the steps in the tests, which helps to code the function body.
 But if you don’t watch the videos and rely on just the steps without taking the course, then you might not adopt those example-specific details.

-For this course, the examples are simple enough to where, after doing steps 1-3, it’s not a big jump to make to code the function body for most of the problems.
+For this course, the examples are simple enough to where, after doing steps 1-3, it’s not a big jump to make to code the function body for many of the problems.
 You might get stuck here and there and have to look at the solution, and that’s fine, but only if you are truly stuck.
 Anyway, not a super big jump to make for step 4.
 Expanding the examples into more specific steps will help with step 4 too.

 For outside this course, coding the function body may not be straightforward, and you might not be able to expand out the steps like in the style of Dr. Racket.
 However, if you carry the idea of “expanding” the example steps, then coming up with the specific steps from there, in theory, should be enough to solve for step 4.

 It’s a little different for programs with longer steps in sequence, like the ones from Intro to CS using Python course, where you can’t expand the test case steps like in Dr. Racket.
-That’s why it can be confusing at first to apply SPD’s method to other programming languages, where the execution style is different.
+That’s why it can be confusing at first to apply SPD’s method to other programming languages where the execution style is different.
 In Dr Racket, the code steps execute in a nested fashion.
 In Python, the code steps happen in top-down sequential order (although nesting can occur).
 But if you keep the main ideas in mind instead of the language specific details, I think you’ll be able to translate it to other languages effectively.

-For algorithms such as the problem set 1 part a from Intro to CS using Python from this OSSU curriculum, I think replacing step 4 with the 7 step problem solving technique that I learned from the Coursera specialization mentioned above can help a little more to come up with a working algorithm, because its steps for coming up with an algorithm are more explicit.
+For algorithms such as the problem set 1 part a from Intro to CS using Python from this OSSU curriculum, I think supplementing step 4 with the 7 step problem solving technique that I learned from the Coursera specialization mentioned above can help a little more to come up with a working algorithm, because its steps for coming up with an algorithm are more explicit.

 We can supplement step 4 from SPD by using the 7-step method if needed.
 This is an instance where I see that SPD can be combined with another systematic process from a different source.
 This is why it can be useful to get a breadth of knowledge.
 You can see where one thing would work in combination with another.
 Or perhaps you can see how one method works over another method in some instances.
 You have more mental problem-solving tools to work with.